 As a major example, sequential algorithms based on a partitioning of the problem into - many - independent subproblems have intrinsic parallelism if partitioning and merging (to recover the global solution) steps are either parallel or of neglected cost.
 This situation appears frequently in numerous divide&conquer algorithms (let us say parallel divide&conquer).
-As a computer algebra instance, modular methods based on Chinese remainder computations [2, 10] amounts to this scheme.
+As a computer algebra instance, modular methods based on Chinese remainder computations [2, 10] amount to this scheme.

-Once a fine grain fast parallel algorithm built, increasing granularity is required to obtain and efficient algorithm with coarse-granularity.
-In this section, the technique consisting in stopping recursivity is illustrated on the matrix product problem; we prove an optimal granularity for this problem.
+Once a fine grain fast parallel algorithm is built, increasing granularity is required to obtain an efficient algorithm with coarse-granularity.
+In this section, the technique consisting in stopping the recursive splitting is illustrated on the matrix product problem; we prove an optimal granularity for this problem.